skorfmann/skorfmann.github.io/resume.md

 ### Summary

 I'm a seasoned Software Engineer and work preferably with Ruby on Rails & Docker.
-Although I'm proficient on the front-end of a typical web application, I've been focusing on the server-side in the last year or so.
+Although I'm proficient on the front-end of a typical web application, I've been focusing on the server-side in the last two years.
 I did lots of work related to APIs, refactoring and extracting (micro)-services out of monolithic Rails apps.

-I lived & worked on three continents (Europe, Australia and Asia) and was involved in shaping the local tech-community in Saigon, Vietnam by organizing Ruby & Docker meet-ups.
+I lived & worked on three continents (Europe, Australia and Asia) and was involved in shaping the local tech-community in Saigon, Vietnam by organizing Ruby & Docker meetups.

 <p style="page-break-after: always;"></p>